tblakex01/github-backup/README.md

 ## TODO

-- [x] Create an AWS Config rule that checks whether S3 buckets allow public read access.
-- [x] Create an AWS Config rule that checks whether S3 buckets allow public write access.
-- [x] Create a Lambda function that is triggered when AWS Config detects a configuration change.
-- [x] Add a policy to the Lambda function's execution role that allows AWS Config to invoke the function.
-- [x] Create a CloudWatch Events rule that triggers the Lambda function when AWS Config detects a configuration change.
 - [x] Create a Macie job that scans the S3 bucket for sensitive data when the Lambda function is triggered.
 - [ ] Deploy FalconLM chatbot.
   - [ ] Execute falconlm-deploy.py.